Email Marketing Summit Australia Virtual Event

 Don’t be like the others who stop putting in the effort once the chase is over.
 Just because they’ve converted, doesn’t mean they’ve committed.
 Here’s one way you can use emails to help turn a one-buy stand into a meaningful, long term relationship:

 Purchase or sign-up anniversaries are a great excuse to re-engage your customers, and really can go a long way to building loyalty and advocacy.
 Not to mention the fact they’re also a great driver for repeat purchases.
 With the right tool, automated and personalised anniversary emails aren’t all that hard to set up.
-And to make things even easier, we’ve pooled together some great email examples to help you become a regular repeat-purchase Romeo in no time!
+And to make things even easier, we’ve pooled together some great examples of anniversary emails to help you become a regular repeat-purchase Romeo in no time!

 Everybody loves receiving gifts!
 It doesn’t have to be anything too extravagant.
 It’s the thought that counts after all.
 Or in ASOS’s case, not really having to think too much at all.
-They keep their messaging nice and simple with this one – we know how long it’s been, what the offer is, and how to claim it.
+They keep their anniversary email messaging nice and simple with this one – we know how long it’s been, what the offer is, and how to claim it.
 A compliment goes a long way too!

 Paula’s Choice combines a discount code and free shipping offer to really treat their customers on their special day.
 If it fits your brand, take the celebration all the way through to the design and imagery itself, and of course, to the messaging paragraph.